-Reasons for Steam not Showing Anything & Black Screen.
+What Causes Steam Not Showing Anything & Black Screen?

 - Bad or corrupt browser cache.